CodeFoodPixels/node-promise-mysql/examples/README.md

 ### Note

-I am using `ts-node` in order to avoid including a bundler.
+These examples are using `ts-node` in order to avoid including a bundler.
 If you try to compile the typescript files to javascript using ithe `outDir` option in `tsconfig` then you will get import errors beacuse we are pulling the `index` file form the root of the project.